AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 ##### Marking invalid properties as sold

-Command: `sold p/UUID`
+Command: `sold p/ID`

 To simulate: <br>
-- Run the above command with UUID replaced with a value that is not the same as any of the property UUIDs in the current filtered property list.
+- Run the above command with ID replaced with a value that is not the same as any of the property IDs in the current filtered property list.

 Expected:<br>
-- Displays the following error message:<br>`The properties with the following IDs were not found: UUID`<br>`Command has been aborted.`
+- Displays the following error message:<br>`The properties with the following IDs do not exist or were already marked as sold: ID`<br>`Command has been aborted.`
 - No change to the GUI.

 Variations:<br>